a-sit-plus/valera/DEVELOPMENT.md

    }
    ```

-3. Re-run the `desktopApp`, `androidApp`, and `iosApp` configurations.
-You'll see this change reflected in all three
+3. Re-run the `androidApp`, and `iosApp` configurations.
+You'll see this change reflected in all two
    apps:

    <img src="readme_images/text_field_added.png" height="350px">